 Here’s a neat idea for your baby’s first Thanksgiving, but it’s cute for toddlers and preschoolers to make, too.
 Non-Toy Gifts shows how to make a footprint turkey wreath out of a paper plate using your child’s footprint, some paint, and scissors.
 How fun!

-Practice scissor skills after a visit to the pumpkin patch with this cute paper pumpkin craft from Nurture Store.
-These jack-o-lanterns will look adorable on a shelf along with your favorite Thanksgiving books or Halloween decorations.
+If you’re looking for a cute centerpiece for your Thanksgiving table this Fall you won’t want to miss this paper bag turkey from Katherine Rosman.
+These turkeys will look adorable on a shelf along with your favorite Thanksgiving books or Thanksgiving decorations.

 More Fun Thanksgiving Activities for Kids

 If you enjoyed these cute Thanksgiving crafts for kids, check out some of our favorite Thanksgiving activities, too.
 They’re perfect for the classroom or your homeschool!